Skip to main content

 Common Return Shape

 When fields="common" is used (the default), objects are projected to a standardised set of fields.
 The exact fields depend on the object type.
-Base fields (all types):
+Base fields (all types): Type-specific fields included in common: resolvedValue is included as a read-only nested object representing the system-computed result:

 • For attribute/constraint/state: { value, error, errorMsg, equationString } — the inner value is the computed numeric or string result.